 Millennial marketing is the topic of the hour at HiveMind Studios.

 Owner of Hivemind Studios

 October 14, 2013

 Set to overtake the baby boomers this year as the largest living generation, it’s no secret that if you’re not tuning into how millennials think, tweet, post and share, you’re falling behind.
-How to market your brand and win Millennial loyalty.
+Here’s how to use millennial marketing for your brand to win Millennial loyalty.